Environment

 “The Health Department is currently assessing the situation and is working with city and state partners on next steps,” Derek Siddoway, Public Information Officer for the Summit County Health Department, said Thursday.

 City and county officials did not respond to requests for comment regarding whether the creek downstream from the construction site is currently safe for people or their pets to come in contact with.
-The Utah Department of Environmental Quality is monitoring the work and visits the site twice a week, according to PCSD Superintendent Lyndsay Huntsman.
+Superintendent Lyndsay Huntsman said the district has a certified environmental specialist on-site daily and that DEQ personnel conduct additional monitoring visits several times a week.
 The DEQ did not respond to a request for comment about the alleged violations Thursday.

 EPA Region 8 spokeswoman Katherine Jenkins told TownLift she was reviewing information about the water discharge, and did not provide comment by deadline.